itsLeonB/go-mate/README.md

 ## Project Structure

+- `/ci` - Files related to deployment and continuous integration
-- `/cmd` - Entry point of the API.
+- `/cmd` - Entry point `main.go` of the API.
 - `/db` - SQL files for database, including migrations and seeds.
 - `/internal` - Internal code for the API:
   - `/appconstant` - Constant values for business logics.